riferrei/pacman-with-elasticsearch/README.md

    </table>
 </center>

-In order to install the game you first need to create a deployment on [Elasticsearch Service](https://www.elastic.co/elasticsearch/service).
+During the installation of the game a new deployment is created on [Elasticsearch Service](https://www.elastic.co/elasticsearch/service).
 This is required for three reasons.
 Firstly because it is where the data will be stored.
 A deployment on Elasticsearch Service contains a fully functional Elasticsearch cluster which is used as the data store for the events.
 Secondly because it allows you to focus on the application code without wasting time with infrastructure plumbing.